ietf-wg-ppm/draft-ietf-ppm-l1-bound-sum/draft-ppm-thomson-l1-bound-sum.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "A Prio Instantiation for Vector Sums with an L1 Norm Bound on Contributions"
-abbrev: "TODO - Abbreviation"
+abbrev: "Prio L1 Bound Sum"
-category: info
+category: std

-docname: draft-todo-yourname-protocol-latest
+docname: draft-ppm-thomson-l1-bound-sum-latest
-submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
+submissiontype: IETF
 number:
 date:
 consensus: true